 Several factors can accelerate the harmful effects cholesterol has on your body or increase the accumulation of cholesterol in your blood vessels.
 One of these factors is an unhealthy diet and lifestyle.

 A whole food plant-based diet is the only scientifically proven way to prevent and reverse heart disease.
 Since cholesterol is a significant risk factor for heart disease and a plant-based diet contains no cholesterol, it is the logical choice for someone who wants to lower their cholesterol levels and dramatically reduce their risk of heart disease.
-In fact, Dr Caldwell Esselstyn, who was one of the first researchers (along with Dr Dean Ornish) to prove that heart disease can be reversed, suggested that having a total cholesterol score of 150 mg/dl (3.9 mmol) or lower can make you heart attack proof!
+In fact, Dr. Caldwell Esselstyn, who was one of the first researchers (along with Dr. Dean Ornish) to prove that heart disease can be reversed, suggested that having a total cholesterol score of 150 mg/dl (3.9 mmol) or lower can make you heart attack proof!

 Addictions are Added Friction-

 While cigarette packs highlight its correlation to cancer, it also has direct effects on your heart health.
 Similarly, while drinking in moderation has been linked to an increase in good cholesterol in the body, the benefits are not enough to overpower the harmful effects.
-Drinking alcohol regularly is known to increase the risk of heart failures and strokes.
+Drinking alcohol regularly is known to increase the risk of heart failure and strokes.

 A healthy plant-based diet is one of the most effective ways to make a difference in your health.
 Increasing intake of soluble fibres, omega-3 fatty acids, and whole plant-foods (which all contain zero cholesterol) in your diet can help curb high levels of cholesterol.
 Reducing the number of saturated fats and trans fats you consume can improve your heart health drastically as well.